ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

 		- Delete records (only use if needed)
 			- URL example: `fundamental-mechanisms-app.test/b/delete/1`
 - Set up `TypeBEntityTypeCEntity`
-	- Note: This is a pseudo entity as it simple relates other entities
+	- Note: This is a associative entity as it simple relates other entities
 	- Table-model pair setup method
 	 	- `Setup a table-model pair - The long way`
 		- We use this method cause we want to keep our table name singular